 It is typically safe for a woman to conceive after one normal menstrual cycle has occurred following a pregnancy loss.
 However, it is best to wait until she is physically and emotionally ready to become pregnant again and until any tests recommended by a health care provider to determine the cause of the miscarriage have been completed.7

-If a woman loses a pregnancy, does her risk for another pregnancy loss increase?
+If a woman loses a pregnancy, is she at higher risk for another pregnancy loss?

 Miscarriage is typically a one-time occurrence.
-However, roughly 1% of women experience more than one miscarriage in a row.
+However, roughly 1% of women experience more than one miscarriage in a row, or repeated miscarriages.
 In some cases, an underlying problem causes repeated miscarriages.
-A health care provider may suggest a series of tests to determine, and treat if possible, the cause of repeated miscarriages.1,7
+A health care provider may suggest a series of tests to determine, and treat if possible, the cause of repeated miscarriages.1,7 (See What is repeated miscarriage? for more information.)

 If a woman was diagnosed with preeclampsia in a previous pregnancy, does she have an increased risk for miscarriage in a subsequent pregnancy?